Veolia Water Technologies & Solutions

 Challenge

 A North American combined cycle natural gas fired power plant clarifies the influent river water prior to filtration, reverse osmosis and ion exchange demineralization polishers.
-The site has historically used ferric chloride as their sole coagulant for their Densadeg* clarifier.
+The site has historically used ferric chloride as their sole coagulant for their Densator* clarifier.
 While the ferric chloride was effective in removing turbidity and enabling filtration to the 0.2 NTU setpoint, it also resulted in a low pH water that was high in dissolved iron and conductivity.
 This required the use of caustic to raise pH, presenting a risk to operators.
 In addition, the high soluble iron and conductivity in the clarified water caused fouling and short run-lengths of the reverse osmosis trains, increasing clean-in-place (CIP) frequency and cost of operation.

 Solution